AustinCodingAcademy/JS211-8week-ebook/ebook-folder/docs/preCourse/codingAndProgramming.md

 1. Solve this problem: given an array of numbers: [2, 4, 6, 8, 10], divide each number by two, return the new array and the product (multiplied all together) of the new array.
 1. Continue reading about the [differences btw coding vs programming](https://www.educba.com/coding-vs-programming/).

+## Summary

+A deciding factor in your success with programming is your ability to think critically about how to solve problems.
+After all, that's really what we do as engineers; whether we're building software or designing rocket ships—we solve problems.

+To ensure your success as a web developer, our hope is not just that you learn how to code, but that you develop the skills necessary to be an effective problem-solver.
+The latter is arguably more important when it comes down to what will get you hired.

+With that in mind, consider this section as your first lesson in fundamental programming concepts, as well as a guided tour of the kind of thinking we'd like we need you to practice as you move forward in the course.
+Programming and problem-solving go hand in hand—so long as you practice, ask questions and seek answers, you'll develop proficiency with both skill sets.